gabrocheleau/merkle-patricia-trees-examples/README.md

 ]
 ```

-All of its branches are empty (denoted here as <Buffer >), except at indexes 3 and 4, corresponding to hex values 3 and 4.
+14/16 of its branches are empty (denoted here as <Buffer >).
+Only the branches at indexes 3 and 4 contain values.
+These indexes are not determined at random: they correspond to the next hex-value of the path of our two keys (hex values 3 and 4).
 This makes sense, as this is the value at which our keys diverge:

 ```jsx
 //      <------ same ------> <-> (different)